lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 Where `vertex.normalized` returns a normalized version of the given vertex.
 This operation is extremely common and is often included in game engine libraries (e.g. `Vector3.normalized` is defined in both [Unity's](https://docs.unity3d.com/ScriptReference/Vector3-normalized.html) and [Godot's](https://docs.godotengine.org/en/stable/classes/class_vector3.html#class-vector3-method-normalized) libraries).
 It is even present in some programming languages' standard libraries, like [C#'s](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.vector3.normalize).

 The outcome of the normalization process can be observed in the image below.
-The first row is identical to the image at the end of the fragmentation section and contains icosahedrons that not been normalized.
+The first row is identical to the image at the end of the fragmentation section and contains icosahedrons that have not been normalized.
 The first mesh in that row is the regular icosahedron, followed by fragmented meshes with a depth of 1, 2 and 3 respectively.
 The bottom row displays the normalized version of the top row, keeping their fragmentation depths.

 ![](/assets/images/post22/icosahedrons.png)
 ![](/assets/images/post22/icosahedrons_2.png)

-It's worth noting that the number of vertices in the meshes on each column is identical; the only difference is the position of each vertex.
-It is also clear that the higher the fragmentation depth, the closer to a continuous sphere the normalized meshes get—their contour progressively resemble a circle.
+It's worth noting that the number of vertices in the meshes on each column is identical; the only difference is the position of each of the mesh's vertex.
+It is also clear that the higher the fragmentation depth, the closer to a continuous sphere the normalized meshes get—their contour progressively resembles a circle.
 Finally, it is evident that both steps are necessary: fragmenting without normalization increases detail but doesn't change the mesh's shape and normalization without fragmentation accomplishes nothing—all vertices of an icosahedron are already normalized.

-The GIF below summarizes the "augmentation" process, composed by fragmentation and normalization (steps 2 and 3 respectively).
+The GIF below summarizes the process, composed by fragmentation and normalization (steps 2 and 3 respectively).
 It starts with a regular icosahedron which is fragmented twice (hence depth = 2).
 Then, the icosahedron is progressively (for educational purposes) normalized until all vertices are equally distant from the mesh's center.
 The final mesh represents an icosphere.

 ![](/assets/images/post22/process_loop.gif)